mindbender444/MacintoshPi/README.md

 The process of compiling and installing packages can take about two hours.

 Each of these sub-projects can be installed separately by running the corresponding compilation & installation script contained in the directory relevant to the sub-project concerned.
-The installation scripts must be run from the ```pi``` user.

 ## Detailed descriptions of MacintoshPi project components

 ### Basilisk II (Mac OS 7 and 8) and SheepShaver (Mac OS 9)

 The script downloads all files required to start Mac OS - ROMs, system images, and creates configuration files.
-On installation, directory ```/home/pi/Downloads``` will be visible on the Apple desktop as a ```Unix``` directory - files can be copied both ways between those two resources, but applications cannot be launched directly from that directory.
+On installation, directory ```/home/$USER/Downloads``` will be visible on the Apple desktop as a ```Unix``` directory - files can be copied both ways between those two resources, but applications cannot be launched directly from that directory.
 In addition, the so-called *NetDriver* is also compiled, which allows full online access from virtualised *Apple* systems.
 Up till now, *Mac OS 9* in the full screen mode (without the unnecessary window manager) has not been available for *Raspberry Pi*.
 This is perhaps the first such implementation which allows using *Mac OS 9* and SDL2 in the full screen mode with sound and online connection - even on the small *Raspberry Pi 2W*.
 Each system must be launched with the appropriate command: ```mac os7```, ```mac os8``` or ```mac os9```.
 The additional file ```.img``` or ```.dsk``` can be added to the launched system by adding the image file name at the end of the command which invokes the system concerned, e.g.